FREE Templates for Lucy Boston Patchwork of the Crosses (POTC) – Part 3

 The charm of some of Lucy Boston’s fussy cutting (above and below) is that there are variations.

-If you look at the close-up detail of her hexagons and squares in the book, you will notice the differences.
+You will notice the differences if you look at the close-up detail of her hexagons and squares in the book.
 All of the examples in the book have little variations like the ones above.

 Lucy Boston was an artist who created exquisite quilt tops with a very limited choice of fabric.
 She pioneered fussy cutting for the rest of us.

-Of course, it is easier and more precise when you print the shapes on fabric (or paper) with Inklingo and rotary cut several layers at a time.
+Of course, printing the shapes on fabric (or paper) with Inklingo and rotary cut several layers at a time is easier and more precise.

 TIP # 6 Skip templates entirely!

-There are step by step instructions and a new VIDEO on the Welcome to Inklingo page on the website.
+There are step-by-step instructions and a new VIDEO on the Inklingo Beginner’s Page.

 ARE YOU SUBSCRIBED?

-Are you following the Inklingo Facebook page too?
-Please post photos of your POTC blocks there too.
+Are you a member of the Inklingo POTC Facebook Group?
+Please post photos of your POTC blocks there.

 When you can’t use Inklingo, use freezer paper!